 “I tell a good story with the science to back it up – stories that fill the gap and move the conversation.
-I don’t just want to tell you what is happening; I want to help you and I understand more about the world we live in and the way it shapes our lives and our health.
+I don’t just want to tell readers what is happening, but rather why and what it tells us about the world we live in and the way it shapes our lives and our health.

 “I am a first-generation Chicana who grew up in California — the daughter of a chemical engineer and a former chemistry teacher turned x-ray tech and unionist.
 They taught me that health is about much more than pills.
 It is also about who you are and where you’re from.